 Your relationship with your cat may last for 20 years and you're the one footing the bill.
 The adoption fee helps VOKRA cover the cost of the cat's first vet check, first vaccination and spaying/neutering.
 However, after you adopt a cat, you'll need to purchase basic household equipment, such as grooming tools, litter boxes, a cat carrier and scratch posts.
 On a regular basis you'll also have to pay for food, litter and veterinary care, including routine examinations, dental care and treatment for sickness or injury.
 Pet insurance is very reasonable for indoor cats and one illness will have made it worthwhile.

 Are any members of your household allergic to cats?

 Unfortunately, some people just can't live in a home with a cat.
 It's unfair not only to the person with allergies but also to the cat to initiate a relationship that will be cut short.
-You should make every effort before you decide to adopt a cat to be sure that no one in your household is allergic.
+Before you decide to adopt, you should make every effort to be sure no one in your household is allergic.
 Everyone should spend time handling the cat you have chosen in the environment in which it has been living.